mikeal/car-transaction/README.md

 Just remember,
 * you'll want to get *something* with a hash in it into something before `/` when you derive the key, that'll force distribution across all the key's you're writing.
-* And if you wnat to **optimize** for the reader, you'll need back that into the entire prefix ahead of each `/` you stick in the key.
+* And if you want to **optimize** for the reader, you'll need to bake that into the entire prefix ahead of each `/` you stick in the key.

 Working within those two constraints you can optimize each index for your particular use case.